tavishcode/fortune-cookie/README.md

 Open your browser and go to `http://localhost:3000` to use the app.

+## Credits

+Full credits for the whole game available on https://smashthefortunecookie.fun

+The backend itself was mainly written using large language models (AI) and uses several open source libs

+If there are resources you noticed that I missed, please let me know.

 ## Feedback

 If you have any positive/negative comments about this project please reach out to me on email at tavish [dot] gobindram [at] gmail [dot] com, [twitter](https://x.com/tavishtweets), [linkedin](https://www.linkedin.com/in/tgobindram) or [instagram](https://instagram.com/instavish25)